On the discontinuity of the quantum Fisher information for quantum statistical models with parameter dependent rank: Examples of quantum statistical models with parameter dependent rank

-The master equation can be solved analytically and the corresponding QFIs, $\mathcal{Q}_\theta$ and $\mathcal{Q}_\theta^{(B)}$, can be readily evaluated.
+The master equation can be solved analytically and the corresponding QFI $\mathcal{Q}_\theta$ and Bures metric $g_\theta$ can be readily evaluated.
 For the parameter value $\bar\theta = 0$, one observes how the master equation has no effect on the initial state $|+\rangle$ (the Pauli matrix $\sigma_x$ clearly commutes with its eigenstate $|+\rangle\langle +|$).
-As a consequence, for $\bar\theta=0$, the quantum state remains pure (and identical to the initial state) during the whole evolution, showing how the rank of the corresponding quantum statistical model changes by considering a non-zero {\em frequency} $\theta \neq 0$.
-Remarkably, unlike the previous example, both eigenstates and eigenvalues of $\rho_\theta$ depend on the parameter $\theta$; in this sense, the quantum statistical model cannot be readily mapped in a classical one.
+As a consequence, for $\bar\theta=0$, the quantum state remains pure (and identical to the initial state) during the whole evolution, showing that the rank of the corresponding quantum statistical model changes by considering a non-zero frequency $\theta \neq 0$.
+Remarkably, unlike the previous example, both eigenstates and eigenvalues of $\rho_\theta$ depend on the parameter $\theta$; in this sense, the quantum statistical model cannot be readily mapped onto a classical one.